 Please feel free to get in touch!

-May: Defended my dissertation, Consent Theater: A Sociotechnical Analysis of Data Privacy Law in Action, and graduated with my PhD in Communication!
+May: Defended my dissertation, Consent Theater: A Sociotechnical Analysis of Data Privacy Law in Action, and graduated with my PhD in Communication

 April: Published a journal article, "When user consent fails: How platforms undermine data governance" in the International Journal of Communication